This page contains useful information that will help you to enjoy singing with choir.

 We are increasingly making use of the free sheet music which can be downloaded from websites such as the Choral Public Domain Library.
 On occasion you may be contacted by email with a file attached and asked to print one off for yourself if you are in a position to do so.
 This really helps to lower the printing costs of the choir.
 If you are not able to print off something, then don’t worry, as a copy will be provided for you.

-The Committee members in charge of music are Claire Brown (Librarian) – responsible for all hard copy hired and bought music and for maintaining choir music stock and Ren Jackaman – responsible for sourcing free music online and for providing music packs for overseas and UK trips.
+The Committee members in charge of music are Shirley Munn (Librarian) – responsible for all hard copy hired and bought music and for maintaining choir music stock and Ren Jackaman – responsible for sourcing free music online and for providing music packs for overseas and UK trips.
 If you are not sure who these people are, please see the Committee page in the ‘About Us’ section of this website.
 If you need to contact either of them outside of choir rehearsal, please use the contact from on this site.

 It is most important that anyone taking part in a concert or service is present at the preceding rehearsal.
 If you are unable to attend for any reason, please inform the Musical Director and ensure that your place is reserved at the event by members of your section.
 If you are not singing, please return the relevant music before the concert.